google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 ### TL;DR {: .hide-from-toc }
 * Unicode fonts can contain thousands of glyphs.
 * There are four font formats: WOFF2, WOFF, EOT, and TTF.
-* Some font formats require the use of GZIP compression.
+* Some font formats require the use of compression.

 A *webfont* is a collection of glyphs, and each glyph is a vector shape that describes a letter or symbol.
 As a result, two simple variables determine the size of a particular font file: the complexity of the vector paths of each glyph and the number of glyphs in a particular font.
 For example, Open Sans, which is one of the most popular webfonts, contains 897 glyphs, which include Latin, Greek, and Cyrillic characters.